Implicational propositional calculus

-In mathematical logic, the implicational propositional calculus is a version of classical propositional calculus which uses only one connective, called implication or conditional.
+In mathematical logic, the implicational propositional calculus is a version of classical propositional calculus that uses only one connective, called implication or conditional.
 In formulas, this binary operation is indicated by "implies", "if ..., then ...", "→", "$\rightarrow$", etc..

 Functional (in)completeness

 Implication alone is not functionally complete as a logical operator because one cannot form all other two-valued truth functions from it.

-For example, the two-place truth function that always returns false is not definable from → and arbitrary sentence variables: any formula constructed from → and propositional variables must receive the value true when all of its variables are evaluated to true.
+For example, the two-place truth function that always returns false is not definable from → and arbitrary propositional variables: any formula constructed from → and propositional variables must receive the value true when all of its variables are evaluated to true.

 It follows that {→} is not functionally complete.

 However, if one adds a nullary connective ⊥ for falsity, then one can define all other truth functions.
 Formulas over the resulting set of connectives {→, ⊥} are called f-implicational.
 If P and Q are propositions, then: